G8-CS207F17/cs207-FinalProject/README.md

 Reversible Reactions:
 ```
 Use same functions and methods as basic reactions.
-The tag <reaction reversible="no"...> or <reaction reversible="yes"...> in your xml file determines which functions will run in the background.
+The tag <reaction reversible = ""> in your xml file determines which functions will run in the background.

-If <reaction reversible="yes"...>: calculations will be for reversible reactions.
+If tag <reaction reversible="yes"...> : calculations will be for reversible reactions.
-If <reaction reversible="no"...>: calculations will be for non-reversible reactions.
+If tag <reaction reversible="no"...>: calculations will be for non-reversible reactions.
 ```